SteveJustin1963/tec-MINT/MINT-Octave Manual.md

 4. Comment your code with `//`
 5. Enable debug mode only when troubleshooting
 6. Use `:_` for testing before creating permanent functions
+7. Use appropriate integer mode for hardware compatibility

 ---